- 1 Introduction and Overview

 In a polytheistic pantheon of demigods, each demigod performs a unique function and role.
-Thereby, no demigod is a “complete god” because they have their respective departments—wind, water, fire, earth, sky, planet, stars, punishment, arts, architecture, healing, music, etc. If we reduce a polytheistic system to one God, then the monotheistic deity would be incomplete.
+Thereby, no demigod is “complete” because they have their respective departments—wind, water, fire, earth, sky, planet, stars, punishment, arts, architecture, healing, music, etc. If we reduce a polytheistic system to one God, by elevating one of the demigods to the status of God, then the monotheistic deity elevated thus would also be incomplete.
 Then we cannot call the monotheistic God the most powerful God because he lacks the capacities of other demigods.
-Thus, after abrogating numerous demigods, monotheism had to attribute their powers and stories to the monotheistic god.
+Thus, after abrogating numerous demigods, monotheism had to attribute their powers and stories of all the polytheistic gods to the monotheistic god.

 Likewise, when God causes a catastrophic flood, the work of the water and wind would be attributed to Yahweh.
 In the Vedic system, Indra is the god of rain and thunder.
 But floods require cooperation from other demigods like Varuṇa and Vāyu (the demigods of water and wind).
 Ideally, all three demigods—Indra, Varuṇa, and Vāyu—must be noted while attributing the occurrence of a flood, although under one supervising deity.
 This is understood in the Vedic system as the subordinate role played by Varuṇa and Vāyu under Indra.
 But if other demigods are removed, then everything would be attributed to Indra.